maxam-hacker/wow/README.md

 ### Prof Of Work

 The project uses Hashcash algorith as PoW.
-It is simple for understanding, implementation for the client and verification for the server.
+It is simple for understanding, implementation for the client and verification for the server and hard to brutforce.
+But it depends on calculation abilities of hardware.

 ### How to improve the project